grazingwillow/grazingwillow.github.io/_posts/2022-09-04-configure-terminal-font.md

 categories: linux, fedora, command-line
 ---

-When running a terminal with no GUI installed, the font display might no be too pleasant to look at.
+When running a terminal with no GUI installed, the font display might not be very pleasant to look at.
 This can be arranged with the following.

 Start by installing console-setup.